forestgrape/coronavirus/7_social/controlling.md

 ### Differences between Individuals
 * Some people are super-spreaders while many people don't spread Covid.
 * Children get less infected and are less infectious.
-No super spreading events have been linked to children (to my knowledge).
+No super spreading events have been linked to children.
+* Vaccination does not prevent transmission once infected.
+While the current in use vaccines which are all administrated intramuscularly provide a good protection against severe Covid, these vaccines do *not* reliably reduce infection (likely not at all against the strains prevalent in Mid 2021).
 * Symptomatic and severely sick patients are more infectious (The section [Infectors and Symptom Status](../5_epidemiological/spread_analyses.md#infectors-and-symptom-status) on the page [Spread Patterns](../5_epidemiological/spread_analyses.md)).

   > => (Encouraging) Transparency is helpful and important.